Hey, Look Me Over

 Bob Hope in Bachelor in Paradise

-Fred MacMurray in The Absent-Minded Porfessor
+Fred MacMurray in The Absent-Minded Professor

 Best Actress, Comedy or Musical